 Much of the Thanksgiving holiday is celebrated in Puerto Rico in the same way as it is in the States: Most businesses are closed, family members get together, there is a ridiculous amount of food, and people go shopping on "Black Friday" the day after.

-Most Puerto Rican meals start with some sort of plantain dish, but for special occasions, some Puerto Rican families will make something called guineos en escabeche, or pickled bananas, are green bananas tossed with sauteed onions, green olives, olive oil, and vinegar combined with savory herbs like oregano and bay leaves.
-This dish is commonly served on birthdays as well.
+Most Puerto Rican meals start with some sort of plantain dish, but for special occasions, some Puerto Rican families will make something called guineos en escabeche, or pickled bananas.
+Featuring green bananas tossed with sauteed onions, green olives, olive oil, and vinegar combined with savory herbs like oregano and bay leaves, this dish is also commonly served on birthdays.